Greek-Turkish tensions rise in crisis over eastern Mediterranean

 At the summit, the EU said it would punish Turkey if it continued operations in the region and that sanctions could be imposed as soon as December.

+Turkey’s Foreign Ministry said Greece had no right to oppose its operations, which were 15 km (9.3 miles) from Turkey and 425 km from the Greek mainland.

-Turkish Defence Minister Hulusi Akar said Ankara’s operations were within its continental shelf and it expected Greece to refrain from steps escalating tensions.
+Defence Minister Hulusi Akar also said that Ankara’s operations were within its continental shelf and it expected Greece to refrain from steps escalating tensions.

 “They are doing everything to escalate tensions,” Akar said.
 “The Navy will provide the necessary escort and protection to our vessels as needed.”

-Energy Minister Fatih Donmez wrote on Twitter said Turkey would “continue to explore, dig and protect our rights.”
+Energy Minister Fatih Donmez wrote on Twitter that Turkey would “continue to explore, dig and protect our rights”.

 Relations between Greece and Turkey are complicated by a range of disputes, from jurisdiction in the Mediterranean to ethnically split Cyprus.